ttx/ttx-reloaded/content/how-splitting-enhances-dev-process.md

 help make it a neutral exchange forum between community peers (rather than dev kings listening to grievances in their throne hall).

-2. Projects teams were lacking time to work together as a team: building trust, organizing the work, agreeing on priorities and assigning tasks.
+2. Project teams were lacking time to work together as a team: building trust, organizing the work, agreeing on priorities and assigning tasks.
 The current "Design Summit" doesn't work so well for that because it doubles as a general forum and a lot of people outside the team members were attending